 The ARK: SINISTER game is comprised of a few major components that must function independently but in unison in order to provide a complete game experience.

-The room generation system: a set of rules governing the procedural generation of the game world; logging the current and possible future game states to prevent impossible scenarios or rooms with no entry or exit.
+The room selection system: a system in place for selecting a particular room from a list of possible rooms by the player.
+Allows for the click and drag of rooms as objects from an inventory list to the game world and the creation of the room in the world as a playable area.

 The event generation system: a set of rules governing the procedural generation of in-game events.
 Allowable events are ones that provide a non-zero chance of success and whose options provide the player the option to use one or a combination of equipped items.